jcurry/ZenPacks.community.VMwareESXiMonitorPython/README.rst

 * Completely restart Zenoss
 * Ensure the PythonCollector ZenPack is at at least version 1.6
 * Check whether PyYAML is installed.
 If not, install it.
 See notes above.
-* Install pyvmomi - see notes above.
+* Install pyvmomi if required as an independent package; not actually necessary for the ZenPack to work - see notes above.
 * Install new ZenPack
 * Completely restart Zenoss
 * Set zVSphereUsername / zVSpherePassword in device / device classes